-They knew that referrals would be more cost efficient, because they don’t have the same kind of budget that their competitor Verizon would have and they really want to encourage users to get the word out about their business.
-This example above is a treatment from the order confirmation page.
+They knew that referrals would be more cost-efficient because they don’t have the same kind of budget that their competitor Verizon would have, and they really want to encourage users to get the word out about their business.
+This example above is from their order confirmation page.

 When people ask Friendbuy about referral programs, people say that they’d really like their users to refer friends after they purchase something.
-A normal eCommerce website converts at about 3-5%.
-If you only put a post-to-purchase widget, then you’re only reaching 3-5% of your potential.
+A normal e-commerce website converts at about 3-5%.
+If you only include a post-to-purchase widget, then you’re only reaching 3-5% of your potential.
 It’s the farthest down the funnel.
-While this is a key location, it would certainly be better to include your home page and order confirmation page.
+While this is a key location, it would certainly be better to also include referral opportunities on your homepage and order confirmation page.

 3) Dollar Shave Club

 This is one of the most important locations.
-It’s a standalone referral page.
-You’ll just create some sharing experience not behind a login and on a URL that you own.
-In this example, it could be huckberry.com/referafriend.
-The key here is that when you have an open-facing referral page, you can link to it through navigation, but more importantly, you can promote.
-You can send dedicated email blasts to your customer base, you can include links in your trigger emails (ex.
-Order confirmation, shipping notifications), post this link in your newsletter, Twitter or other social media.
-So now, when you think about reach, going from the order confirmation page works 3-5% of your site traffic—that’s 3-5% reach.
-When you include ‘Get $10’ in your navigation, then that’s 100% of your site traffic.
-When you start sending dedicated email blasts, Tweets and Facebook posts, then you’ll have 200-300% reach.
+It’s a stand-alone referral page.
+You can create a sharing experience that’s not behind a login but is on a URL that you own.
+In this example, it could be huckberry.com/affiliates.
+The key here is that when you have an open-facing referral page you can link to it through navigation, but more importantly, you can promote.
+You can send dedicated email blasts to your customer base, you can include links in your trigger emails (eg., order confirmation or shipping notifications), or you can post the link in your newsletter or on Twitter or other social media.
+So now when you think about reach, just going from the order confirmation page works 3-5% of your site traffic—that’s a 3-5% reach.
+When you include “Get $10” in your navigation, then that’s 100% of your site traffic.
+When you start sending dedicated email blasts, Tweets, and Facebook posts, then you’ll have 200-300% reach.
 It’s drawing people in who aren’t even current customers.
-You can also refer friends without being customers.
+Viewers can also refer their friends without being customers first.

-Homepage, navigation, order confirmation, user accounts, product pages, standalone referral page
+- Website (homepage, navigation, order confirmation, user accounts, product pages, standalone referral page)

-- Email (standalone blasts, transactional (registration confirmation, order confirmation), newsletter templates, receipts/invoices, etc.)
+- Email (standalone blasts, transactional — registration confirmation, order confirmation — newsletter templates, receipts and invoices, etc.)

 - Blog pages

-- Help desk pages / support ticket signatures / scripts
+- Help desk pages, support ticket signatures, and scripts